 Below, find information about some of the good happening in Philly as we navigate through the pandemic.

-As the weather warms up, the city welcomes a variety of in-person and online events hosted by museums, neighborhood associations, performing arts venues and other local entities.
+This summer, the city welcomes a variety of in-person and online events hosted by museums, neighborhood associations, performing arts venues and other local entities.

 To plan for both in-person and online things to do in the area, check out:

 Are you ready to invite people back to Philly to do all the things they have missed over the last year?
 Let’s Get Ready!Let us know!

 Free Activities and Events at Cira Green and Drexel Square Park

 A number of free activities and events are coming up at Drexel Square Park and Cira Green in University City.
 Head out to one of these awesome public green spaces to break a sweat, draw with pastels or hear live music — all for free!